Nature conservation and environmental protection

 Food waste is when edible food is thrown out or used as something other than food for human consumption.
 One third of all the food that is produced around the world is thrown out.
 In Norway, we throw out 400,000 tonnes of edible food every year.
 This includes food from the grocery industry, grocery shops, restaurants etc. and from private households.
 The food that is thrown out globally every year would be enough to feed all the hungry people in the world.

-Norway’s goal is that almost all new cars sold should be zero-emission cars from 2025.
+In 2024, there were more electric cars than petrol-only cars registered in Norway for the first time.
+The country has set itself the goal of nearly all new cars sold being zero-emission cars.
 A zero-emission car does not emit greenhouse gases.
-Another goal is that all increases in passenger transport in the biggest cities are met by public transport, bikes or by walking.
-So although the population is growing, car traffic will not increase in step with it.
+Another goal is that all increases in passenger transport in the largest cities involve public transportation, cycling or walking.
+So, even though the population is growing, car traffic should not increase along with it.

 Talk together